 The O’Jays sang “I love music.
 Any kind of music.”
 The Doobie Brothers said “Music is the doctor.
 Makes you feel like you want to.”
 Joan Jett exclaimed succinctly, “I love rock and roll.”

-The film’s theme may have been about lost idealism, dogged cynicism, cultural unease, and a general jadedness toward mid-life existence, but none of that could ever touch the music.
+The film’s theme may have been about lost idealism, dogged cynicism, cultural unease, and a general jadedness toward mid-life existence, but none of that could ever touch the pure love of music.
 Why is kind of hard to explain.
-As a wise man once said, “It’s only rock and roll, but I like it, like it, yes I do.”
+As a wise music man named Mick once said, “It’s only rock and roll, but I like it, like it, yes I do.”

-The Rolling Stones themselves re-did this Temps classic eight years later, and like pretty much anything they ever touched, it was phenomenal.
+The Rolling Stones themselves re-did this Temps classic eight years later, and like pretty much anything they ever touched, it was flashy and phenomenal.